16 Vayathinile: Critical reception

 The film received critical acclaim, with praise for Bharathiraja's script, Ilaiyaraaja's music and the performances of Haasan, Sridevi and Rajinikanth.
 The Tamil magazine Ananda Vikatan, in its review dated 9 October 1977, gave the film 62.5 marks out of 100, their highest rating for a Tamil film.
 The reviewer praised the film for representing village life with realism, and for avoiding the cliché of (studio) court and police station in its climax, but criticised the error in focusing.
 After seeing the film, Rajinikanth's mentor, the director K. Balachander wrote in a letter of appreciation to Bharathiraja, "You have hit the bull's eye".
 The writer of a Film Focus article in Tribune stated in 1983, "[Kamal Haasan] by his youthfulness alone has many years ahead of him to adorn the Tamil and Hindu screens, and going by his brilliance in Pathinaru Vayathinile, could even, displace [Sivaji Ganesan] with the passage of time" The reviewer concluded by describing "Sendhoora Poove" as a "silver lined melody that paced the film and added to its brilliance.
 Do not miss it at any cost."

 Accolades

-In addition to the National Film Award for Best Female Playback Singer for S. Janaki, 16 Vayathinile won Haasan the Filmfare Award in the Best Tamil Actor category, and Sridevi won the Special Commendation Award for Performance at the same ceremony.
-The film won four Tamil Nadu State Film Awards, and Rajinikanth won the Arima Sangam Award for Best Actor.
+At the 25th National Film Awards, S. Janaki won the National Film Award for Best Female Playback Singer.
+At the 6th Filmfare Awards South, Haasan won the Filmfare Award for Best Actor – Tamil, and Sridevi won the Special Commendation Award for Performance at the same ceremony.
+The film won four Tamil Nadu State Film Awards: Best Director, Best Actor (Haasan), Best Music Director (Ilaiyaraaja) and Best Female Playback Singer (Janaki).
+Rajinikanth won the Arima Sangam Award for Best Actor.